 What's next: agents that can see

 We're adding accessibility tree support so agents can read what's on screen, tap elements by semantic label, and verify their own work.
-Build a feature, install the APK, navigate to the screen, confirm the list loads and the back button works — without a human in the loop.
+Build a feature, install the APK or launch the iOS Simulator, navigate to the screen, confirm the list loads and the back button works — without a human in the loop.

-Existing Android device MCP servers have high latency per action — screenshot, parse, decide, tap, repeat.
-We're prioritizing speed: direct ADB access, accessibility tree for structured interactions, screenshots only when you need visual verification.
+Existing device MCP servers have high latency per action — screenshot, parse, decide, tap, repeat.
+We're prioritizing speed: direct ADB and simctl access, accessibility tree for structured interactions, screenshots only when you need visual verification.

-The agent and the device are on the same machine, connected by ADB.
+The agent and the device are on the same machine.
 No network hop for input, no cloud round-trip for screenshots.
 The sidecar is already there.

 Try it

 Device control ships in Yep Anywhere today.
-Enable Device Bridge in Settings, and any Android emulator or device connected via ADB shows up automatically in the Devices tab.
+Enable Device Bridge in Settings, and any Android emulator, Android device, or iOS Simulator shows up automatically in the Devices tab. iOS support is for Simulators running on your Mac — real iOS devices are not yet supported.
 It's still in beta — expect rough edges.